Christmas Eve road rage leads to hundred-mile run from the law; Suspects in custody in WBR

 Some shots were exchanged, sources said about the incident.
 There were no reports of any injuries.

-The pickup truck was fleeing southwestern Louisiana where Iberville Parish Sheriff Brett Stassi said it was connected to a "serious offense" in Jefferson Davis Parish, near Lake Charles.
+The pickup truck driven by 21-year-old Cameron Preston was fleeing southwestern Louisiana where Iberville Parish Sheriff Brett Stassi said it was connected to a "serious offense" in Jefferson Davis Parish, near Lake Charles.

 The offense was a road rage incident in Jennings, WBRZ learned through partner KATC TV in Lafayette.
-Police in Jennings said a driver reported the man in the pickup truck fired a gun into a car and injured the person in the vehicle.
+Police in Jennings said a driver reported Preston fired a gun into a car and injured the person in the vehicle.
 Jennings Police issued an alert to other authorities and the pickup was spotted at the west side of the Basin Bridge on I-10 East.

 Jennings Police Chief Danny Semmes said the man had "an altercation" with the other driver and fired a gun into the other driver's car.
 "The [other driver's] hand was injured from debris fragments," the chief said.